MRU-COMP1502-2020-4/MRU-COMP-1502-202004/counter_project/readme.md

 * Overall
    * A person entering at any door, should get added to the current total, should get added to the daily total
    * A person exiting at any door, should get removed from the current total, should not change the daily total
+   * Adding a person over the occupancy limit should change the check to not allow more people